KhepryQuixote/PySiteCrawler/README.md

 ##privoxy##

 Tor itself is not a http proxy.
-So in order to get access to the Tor Network, we will use `privoxy` as an http-proxy though socks5.
+So in order to get access to the Tor Network, use `privoxy` as an http-proxy though socks5.

 Install `privoxy` via the following command: